pivot-access-ltd/bma-offline-docs/src/ansible-playbooks-reference-6367.md

 If the playbook runs with other roles set on targeted hosts / groups, the tasks associated with the maas_postgresql_secondary role runs after maas_postgresql_primary but before any other roles.
 The configured secondary from this role replicates from a primary PostgreSQL instance created from the maas_postgresql_primary role.

-Automated failover is configured manually, external to this playbook (**how??**).
-Manual failover can be achieved by a separate set of tasks for the maas_postgresql_secondary role, which once successful, changes the machine’s role to a maas_postgresql_primary and its configuration reflects that.  **do we provide these ansible tasks / playbook / plays / whatever?**
+Automated failover is configured manually, external to this playbook.
+Manual failover can be achieved by a separate set of tasks for the maas_postgresql_secondary role, which once successful, changes the machine’s role to a maas_postgresql_primary and its configuration reflects that.

 <a href="#heading--Set-the-maas_postregresql_secondary-role-"><h3 id="heading--Set-the-maas_postregresql_secondary-role-">Set the maas_postregresql_secondary role </h3></a>